MansiPS/Road-Accident-Dashboard-using-Excel/README.md

 - Kindly Access and Download the Dataset via the Link provided below
 - Link :- [Raw Data.xlsx](https://github.com/user-attachments/files/16469050/Raw.Data.xlsx)

-## Dataset Description
+## 📑 Dataset Description

 When we examine the Data, we observe a number of Different Columns.

-- Accident Index : An Unique Identifier for each Reported Accident.
+- Accident Index : An Unique Identifier for each Reported Accident.🚨
 - Accident Date : The Date in which the Accident occurred.
 - Day of Week : The Day in which the Accident occurred.
-- Junction Details : Specifics about the Junction Location.
+- Junction Details : Specifics about the Junction Location.⚠️
-- Accident Severity : Degree of Impact or Harm caused by the Accident.
+- Accident Severity : Degree of Impact or Harm caused by the Accident.🤕
 - Latitude : Geographic Latitude of the Accident Location.
-- Light Conditions : Lighting Status at the Time of the Accident.
+- Light Conditions : Lighting Status at the Time of the Accident.💥
 - Local Authority (District) : Administrative District where the Accident Occurred.
 - Carriageway Hazards : Obstacles or Dangers on the Road.
 - Longitude : Geographic Longitude of the Accident Location.
-- Number of Casualties : Total Number of Injured Individuals.
+- Number of Casualties : Total Number of Injured Individuals.🤕🤦‍♂️
-- Number of Vehicles : Count of Vehicles Involved in the Accident.
+- Number of Vehicles : Count of Vehicles Involved in the Accident.🚘
-- Police Force : The Police Department responding to the Incident.
+- Police Force : The Police Department responding to the Incident.🚓👮
 - Road Surface Conditions : Quality and State of the Road Surface.
 - Road Type : Classification of the Road.
-- Speed Limit : Maximum allowable Speed at the Accident Location.
+- Speed Limit : Maximum allowable Speed at the Accident Location.⚠️☠️🚨
 - Time : Exact Time when the Accident Occurred.
 - Urban or Rural Area : Classification of the Area where the Accident Happened.
 - Weather Conditions : Weather Conditions at the Time of the Accident.